Explaining the Basic Car Body Types

 A van is a vehicle usually used for transporting goods.
 It is normally rather square in appearance and approximately the same width and length as a large car, but taller.
 They are also derived from the larger car, sometimes including open backs like the pick-up.
 Vans really are always available in all shapes and sizes depending on your needs.

-Types of van include: Mercedes Sprinter, Ford Transit, any vehicles larger than this are classified as lorries or trucks.
+Examples of popular vans: Mercedes Sprinter, Ford Transit, any vehicles larger than this are classified as lorries or trucks.

 The Estate car is a car similar to the saloon, but the rear passenger and boot area is always extended.
 Most of the Estate ranges are modified saloons.
 The Estate is also the full height of the passenger area, with side windows over the boot area.
 The popularity of the MPV in recent years has added to the decline of the traditional Estate car.
 They are sometimes referred to as station wagons, particularly in the US.